CppMicroServices/CppMicroServices/framework/doc/resources.rst

  Conventions and Limitations
  ---------------------------

--  Resources have a size limitation of 2GB, due to the used ZIP format.
+-  Resources have a size limitation of 2GB due to the use of the ZIP format.
 -  Resource entries are stored with case-insensitive names.
 On case-sensitive file systems, adding resources with the same name but different capitalization will lead to an error.